jobinesh/apache-spark-examples/README.md

+## Spark Examples

-## This reposutiry contains examples around Apache Spark.
+This repository contains examples around Apache Spark.
 Individual module has README.md which may help you to learn more